 KPFK’s ‘Blunt Post’ Tackles COVID-19, the Road Ahead

 “The Blunt Post with Vic,” now airing Mondays at 7 a.m.
-(PST) on KPFK 90.7 FM, will welcome Congressmembers Maxine Waters (CA-43rd District), and Judy Chu (CA 27th District) on this week’s show, on March 23.
+(PST) on KPFK 90.7 FM, will welcome Congressmembers Maxine Waters (CA-43rd District), and Judy Chu (CA-27th District) on this week’s show, on March 23.

 “In my interview,” said show host Vic Gerami, “Congresswomen Maxine Waters and Judy Chu will talk about [Coronavirus] COVID-19, where we are as a global community and the USA, how they feel about the three stimulus bills in front of Congress, President Trump’s deliberate mis-naming of the virus to a derogatory term, and the road ahead.”